CodeJoustHQ/main/README.md

 you would like access to this for some reason.
 Otherwise, replace the `spring.datasource` variables in `application.properties` with your own database to proceed.

-The second environment variable is for the encrypted password to correctly set up the local lock screen on the problem pages.
-This step is unimportant if you are not accessing any of the problem pages, but does set up the site as it is currently running in production.

-The third environment variable is a generated JSON keyfile for a service account for Firebase.
+The second environment variable is a generated JSON keyfile for a service account for Firebase.
 This is needed to allow communication with Firebase for user authentication logic.
 The JSON contents of the keyfile are stored directly in the environment variable.